 This work was supported, in whole or in part, by National Institutes of Health Grants RO1 GM067969 (to J. A. A.) and a supplement to GM067969.
 The authors declare that they have no conflicts of interest with the contents of this article.

 Jamros, Michael A.; Aubol, Brandon E.; Keshwani, Malik M.; Zhang, Zhaiyi; Stamm, Stefan; and Adams, Joseph A., "Intra-Domain Cross-Talk Regulates Serine-Arginine Protein Kinase 1-Dependent Phosphorylation and Splicing Function of Transformer 2β1" (2015).
-Molecular and Cellular Biochemistry Faculty Publication.
+Molecular and Cellular Biochemistry Faculty Publications.
 86.